 This did lead to an issue later on – the assumption that because he didn’t have depression or anxiety, he must be fine.
 I was (as I affectionately call myself) the sick one.
-I didn’t realise until too late that my health had an issue on him.
+I didn’t realize until too late that my health had an issue with him.

 Despite being healthy, caring for someone who’s struggling can cause you to struggle.